ApprenticeAI/frapy/docs/topics/deploy.rst

 `Scrapyd`_ is an open source application to run Scrapy spiders.
 It provides a server with HTTP API, capable of running and monitoring Scrapy spiders.

-To deploy spiders to Scrapyd, you can use the scrapyd-deploy tool provided by the `scrapyd-client`_ package.
-Please refer to the `scrapyd-deploy documentation`_ for more information.
+To deploy spiders to Scrapyd, you can use the frapyd-deploy tool provided by the `frapyd-client`_ package.
+Please refer to the `frapyd-deploy documentation`_ for more information.

 Scrapyd is maintained by some of the Scrapy developers.

-.. _deploy-scrapy-cloud:
+.. _deploy-frapy-cloud:

 Deploying to Zyte Scrapy Cloud
 ==============================